For Chartered Physiotherapists and other practitioners involved in the treatment of patients with acute or chronic pain.

-Full membership of the PPA is open to Chartered Physiotherapists, however Associate Membership is also available to any medical discipline with an interest in pain relief and management.
+Full membership of the PPA is open to Chartered Physiotherapists, however Associate Membership is also available to any discipline with an interest in pain relief and management.

 If you wish to join the PPA please complete the application form found on the 'Join Us' page.

 The PPA (for Chartered Physiotherapists) was formed in September 1994 in the United Kingdom at the Third National Pain Management Programmes Conference in Bristol.

 This was as a result of an exchange of letters in "Physiotherapy" following a letter from Heather Muncey published in February 1994.
 This had suggested a need for a CIG for Physiotherapists interested in the relief and management of pain and in education and research into the subject.
 Several CIGs of the CSP claimed pain to be a major focus of their work.
 However, these CIGs were perceived as being approach or modality based and the need to transcend this focused style was identified in order that exchange of ideas was facilitated across the Profession and between it and other Health Care Professions.

 There were 33 Physiotherapists at the multidisciplinary Bristol Conference and the group was formed with the provisional name "The Association of Chartered Physiotherapists in the Management of Pain."
 This later became known as the PPA.
 Officers were informally elected to take forward the work of writing a Constitution and setting up the Group formally.

 The inaugural meeting took place in June 1995 at "Input" Pain Management Centre at St Thomas's Hospital, London.
 This included a study day on "The Complex Pain Patient."
 The Group was formally constituted and Honorary Officers were elected.
 These were: